grokkingnix/create-lxc/README.md

 Once the `test1` privileged container is created the script will convert it to unprivileged and transfer it to the `lxcuser`'s environment.
 Ownership will be granted to the `lxcuser` user and the `lxc` group.

-The various steps in the [Convert privileged container to unprivileged](https://nixing.mx/posts/unprivileged-containers-in-slackware-15.html#convert-privileged-container-to-unprivileged) section of my post will be performed end    ing with an unprivileged container.
+The various steps in the [Convert privileged container to unprivileged](https://nixing.mx/posts/unprivileged-containers-in-slackware-15.html#convert-privileged-container-to-unprivileged) section of my post will be performed ending with an unprivileged container.

 The original `test1` privileged container will then be deleted.